fdm-monster/fdm-monster/README.md

 **_The server for managing 3D printers with great overview_**

-3DPF is an 3D printer manager and dashboard written in Vue with Typescript.
-The work and effort which was invested into OctoFarm by these authors of 3DPF are now boosted 🚀 for higher code quality 😎 and robustness 💪.
-The goals are to deliver a smooth initial setup and 100% clear user experience to ensure you can smash those printing records 🖨️!
+3DPF is an 3D printer manager and dashboard written in Vue with Typescript meant to be accessed local, remote, offline or online.
+The work and effort - which was fully invested into OctoFarm by the authors of 3DPF - is now boosted 🚀 for higher code quality 😎 and robustness 💪.
+The goals are to deliver a much smoother initial setup and 100% clear user experience to ensure you can smash those printing records 🖨️!

 Note: our aim is to support all kinds of 3D Printer (FDM, resin) API's with a plugin system and documentation for extensibility.
 Read more about this in the roadmap section below.